-We have audited the annual financial statements of Covestro AG, Leverkusen, which comprise the balance sheet as at 31 December 2018, and the statement of profit and loss for the financial year from 1 January 2018 to 31 December 2018, and notes to the financial statements, including a summary of significant accounting policies.
-In addition, we have audited the management report, which is combined with the group management report of Covestro AG, for the financial year from 1 January 2018 to 31 December 2018 including the non-financial statement in accordance with Section 315b (1), 315c HGB [Handelsgesetzbuch: German Commercial Code].
-In accordance with the German legal requirements, we have not audited the content of the governance statement included in section 22 of the management report.
+We have audited the annual financial statements of Covestro AG, Leverkusen, which comprise the balance sheet as at 31 December 2019, and the statement of profit and loss for the financial year from 1 January 2019 to 31 December 2019, and notes to the financial statements, including a summary of significant accounting policies.
+In addition, we have audited the management report, which is combined with the group management report of Covestro AG, for the financial year from 1 January 2019 to 31 December 2019 including the non-financial statement in accordance with Section 315b (1), 315c HGB [Handelsgesetzbuch: German Commercial Code].
+In accordance with German legal requirements, we have not audited the content of those components of the management report specified in the "Other Information" section of our auditor's report.